Canon 200D vs Pentax K-1 II

 Feature comparison: Canon 200D vs Pentax K-1 II

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 200D and the K-1 II are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the K-1 II offers a wider field of view (100%) than the one in the 200D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the K-1 II has a higher magnification (0.70x vs 0.54x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 200D and Pentax K-1 II along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The 200D has one, while the K-1 II does not.
 While the built-in flash of the 200D is not very powerful, it can at times be useful as a fill-in light.The 200D has an articulated LCD that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in snapping selfies.
 In contrast, the K-1 II does not have a selfie-screen.